.

 Portuguese Way Statistics

-The Portuguese Way, both in its central variant and the Portuguese Coastal Way, has been the Camino de Santiago route that has experienced the greatest growth in pilgrim numbers in recent years, consolidating itself as one of the main axes of the modern Jacobean system.
+The Portuguese Way has been the Camino de Santiago route with the greatest growth in pilgrim numbers in recent years, consolidating itself as one of the main axes of the modern Jacobean system.

 • Central Portuguese Way: